 It is no surprise then that 1 in 5 Nepalis have left the country to find work abroad, often in situations that make them extremely vulnerable to abuse, exploitation and bonded labour. ⊕ info

-We were particularly disturbed to learn that Nepal is a major source of children subjected to sex trafficking.
+We were particularly disturbed to learn that a large number of Nepalese children are subjected to sex trafficking.
 UNICEF estimates that 7,000 women and girls are trafficked to India alone every year.
 It is not uncommon for parents to regard “extra” children, particularly girls, as a liability.
 In some cases, parents sell their children.
-More commonly, parents or children are lured to “big city” opportunities that inevitably end under lock in brothels in cities like Kathmandu, Kolkata, Delhi or Mumbai. ⊕ info
+More commonly, parents or children are lured to “big city” opportunities that inevitably end under lock and key in brothels in cities like Kathmandu, Kolkata, Delhi or Mumbai. ⊕ info